Ricool8888/goderichchessclub.github.io/README.txt

             To add a new one or mark one as complete, edit that file in the repo and commit the change.

+      Banners on index.html
+            There are 2 styles of banners: info and urgent.
+To add a banner, add json to the banner.json file and the next banner should appear.
+If the banner doesn't appear, make sure the json is correct.

 Description of extra pages
       - Robots.txt tells automated web crawlers and search engine bots which pages and files they can or cannot visit on a website.
       - 400.html is a custom error page that a web server displays when a user tries to visit a web page with a broken URL or invalid request